Learning

 All families are encouraged to apply for the Year 7 Biretta Class intake.
 Selection will be based on performances in:

-• The General Ability Test completed at the College at our recent Pre-Entry Test Day on 8 August
+• The ACER General Ability Test completed at the College at our recent Pre-Entry Test Day

 • Year 5 NAPLAN test results during September